PlagueHO/Workshop-ARM-Templates/README.md

 The actual ARM Template is the `template.json` file in the zip file.
-The other files are scripts that can be used to deploy the ARM Template as well as a parameters file for the template.
+The other files are scripts that can be used to deploy the ARM Template as well as an optional parameters file for the template.

 ### Part 2.3 - Edit an Exported ARM Template